samelstob/notes/management-notes/database/oracle-parallel-execution.md

 * Can all assigned workers be kept busy all the time?

-  - Possibly only a few or a single worker will be active and have to do all the worker.
-In this case PX can actually be slower than serial execution.
+  - Possibly only a few or a single worker will be active and have to do all the work.
+In this case PX can actually be *slower* than serial execution.
   - Need to *measure* how busy the workers are kept

 ## Keeping workers busy